eumel8/otc-rds-operator/README.md

 ### Restart Instance

 Edit the status of the RDS instance and set `reboot: true`.
-Instance will restart immediatally.
+Instance will restart immediatelly.

 Example: